pomponchik/transfunctions/README.md

 ## Markers

 Objects that we call "markers" are used to mark up specific blocks inside the template function.
+In the [section above](#code-generation), we have already seen how 3 context managers work: `sync_context`, `async_context`, and `generator_context`.
+When generating a function with a type corresponding to each of these context managers, the contents of this context manager remain in the generated function, and the contents of the others are cut out.